Hackndo/en.hackndo.github.io/_posts/2019-03-16-kerberoasting.md

 }
 ```

-In the lab, a fake [SPN](/service-principal-name-spn) as been placed on the user "support-account".
+In my lab, a fake [SPN](/service-principal-name-spn) as been set on user **support-account**.

 [![SPN on User](/assets/uploads/2019/03/SPNOnUser.png)](/assets/uploads/2019/03/SPNOnUser.png)

-Thus, during our LDAP search, here is what we get :
+Thus, during our LDAP search, here is what we get:

 [![SPN MapListpings](/assets/uploads/2019/03/SPNListUsersPowershell.png)](/assets/uploads/2019/03/SPNListUsersPowershell.png)